ThreatConnect-Inc/threatconnect-developer-docs/docs/java/java_sdk.rst

 This property can be defined in two ways:

-In the JVM (Java virtual machine), you can call your program with the following -D property flag:
+In the Java virtual machine (JVM), you can call your program with the following -D property flag:

 ``threatconnect.api.config=<YOUR CONFIG FILE LOCATION>``